 The POCSO Act was enacted in line with Articles 15 and 39 of the Indian Constitution, which permit Parliament to create special laws for children.
 As girls are vulnerable to sexual offenses, the POCSO Act imposes a duty on individuals to launch criminal proceedings by reporting such crimes to the police.

 In the A.S.
 Krishnan v.
 State of Kerala case, the Supreme Court held that “knowledge” is equivalent to awareness on the part of the person concerned indicating his state of mind.
 Since your attempts to compromise the case prove that you were aware of the crime, you have committed an offense under Section 21(2) of the POCSO Act.

-Section 223 of the Code of Criminal Procedure mandates that two or more accused can be tried together if they committed the different offences in the same transaction.
-However, you both had committed different crimes, but you may try jointly.
+Although you and the peon committed different crimes, Section 223 of the Code of Criminal Procedure allows for two or more accused to be tried together if they committed different offenses in the same transaction.
+Therefore, you may be tried jointly.